dio-gh/rpcs3-bg-updater/README.md

 ## Notes and limitations

 This script will only work as long as the specific version (`v2`) of their update API endpoint does, but that seems to be stable, so should be fine for quite some time.

-The script also utilizes the `shell=True` flag when invoking 7-zip via `subprocess.Popen()`, which has security implications, but should be fine also.